pkibbey/projects-radar/docs/LEARNING_INSIGHTS_GUIDE.md

 How did you structure the project?
 What tech decisions did you make and why?

 **Example:**
-> "I used Next.js 16 for the frontend with React 19, built a SQLite database for caching, and integrated Inngest for background task processing.
+> "I used Next.js 16 for the frontend with React 19, built a SQLite database for caching, and integrated bullmq for background task processing.
 I chose this stack to experiment with modern React patterns and serverless workflows."

 ### 3. **Skills & Technologies** (The "Tools")
 Tag the technologies and skills you used and gained experience with.